Updated: November 12, 2024- 15 min read

 Network and Find Mentorship

 Connect with other professionals in the field.
-Join communities on LinkedIn, attend local Meetup groups, or participate in online forums or subreddits.
+Join communities on Slack, LinkedIn, attend local Meetup groups, or participate in online forums or subreddits.
 These networks can provide invaluable insights and opportunities.
 Finding a mentor can also be a game-changer.
-Therefore, connect with your senior peers, they can offer guidance and advice tailored to your career path.
+Connect with your senior peers who can offer guidance and advice tailored to your career path.

 The field of product management and growth is dynamic.
 As technology evolves — and it’s evolving rapidly — so does the Growth PM job requirement.
 Keep up with the latest trends by reading industry blogs, listening to relevant podcasts, and attending webinars.
-Product Management books like "Hooked" by Nir Eyal and "Hacking Growth" by Sean Ellis and Morgan Brown can also offer deeper insights into growth strategies.
+Product Management books can also offer deeper insights into growth strategies.

 Take the Leap into a Growth Product Manager Role